 But a person who recently heard the word "shower" would complete the

 word as SOAP.
-The mind

 is not something that is exclusively determined by internal thoughts patterns,